Health Services Manager

 What are the chances of getting a job?

-The shortage of health services managers is because of New Zealand's growing and ageing population, which creates demand for community and hospital health services.
+The number of health services managers has increased over the last decade, as New Zealand's growing and ageing population creates demand for community and hospital health services.

 Most health services managers work for public sector employers such as: